 Once your batter for dosa is ready, let us see how to make plain dosa at home following this plain dosa recipe.

-Dosa batter (add little water to idli batter to make dosa batter) See recipe here
+- 2 cups Dosa batter add little water to idli batter to make dosa batter

-Ghee or melted butter or Oil — as needed to grease the pan
+- 1 tablespoon Ghee or melted butter or Oil adjust as needed to grease the pan

-Pour a small laddle full of batter on to the hot griddle and then gently spread the batter thinly by moving the laddle in cirular motion.
+- Pour a small ladle full of batter on to the hot griddle and then gently spread the batter thinly by moving the ladle in circular motion.